 This is a much better system of making your time work for you!

-How do you do it?
 You create an online business.
-There are sites like Wealthy Affiliate (where I started) that can teach you how to do this step-by-step.
+Wealthy Affiliate (where I got my start) will teach you everything you need to know step-by-step.

 If you're serious about changing your financial situation for the better than I highly recommend you take a look at my Wealthy Affiliate review here.